-Repealing the Duty to Report regulations will not limit a CAF member's ability to report their own experiences of misconduct, nor will it prevent appropriate reporting.
-This change simply removes the general legal obligation of CAF members to report misconduct, thereby providing space for a more survivor-centric, responsive, and evidence-informed approach.
-Removing the obligation to report will create a safe space for members to exercise discretion and choose the best path forward.
+consequences for survivors by taking away their agency and control in the reporting process.
+The IECR stated, "the duty to report had not achieved its intended purpose and, worse, served only to terrorize and re-victimize those it was meant to protect."
+Repealing the Duty to Report requirement will not limit a CAF member's ability to report their own experiences of misconduct, nor will it prevent appropriate reporting.
+This change simply removes the general legal obligation of CAF members to report misconduct, thereby providing space for a more survivor-centric, responsive and evidence-informed approach.
+Removing the obligation to report will create a safe space for members to exercise discretion and choose their best path forward.